 In spite of some apparent inconsistencies with the game’s overarching theme, Modern Warfare’s multiplayer mode is rather good, with a wide range of game modes that cater to a variety of player profiles.
 The basic, highly configurable toolkit for your selected loadouts has been brought back, and it comes with a variety of bonuses that are designed to accommodate a variety of game types and playstyles.

 COD MW may have been released more than a decade ago for a different generation of consoles but the remastered version is without a doubt an amazing addition to our list of the Best PS4 war games you should experience in 2023.
+I truly loved when COD Modern Warfare came out all those years ago, and to be honest, the remastered edition did an amazing job by making me relive one of the best Call of Duty campaigns to date!

-- Simple map layouts boost more realism in Call of Duty Modern Warfare Remastered.
+- Simple map layouts boost more realism.

 - The story is intriguing and the character designs are top-notch.